Funcya/Egg-Defense-Game/README.md

 This is a university project developed as part of a group assignment.
-The task was to create a multiplayer game in C, using the SDL library for graphics and input handling.
+The task was to create a multiplayer game in C language, using the SDL library.
 The project followed agile development methodology, emphasizing collaboration, iteration, and continuous improvement.

 To run the game, use the terminal command: ./mittspel.exe